Real Estate Development Minor

 Undergraduates from across campus with an interest in real estate can now complete a minor in real estate development.
 The minor will provide students with a basic understanding of the essential concepts related to sustainable real estate development.
 Classes cover the development process; the basics of real estate finance, tax and investment; urban planning and design; and the unique roles played by government and the private sector in real estate development, among others.

-Interested students must complete an application and meet with the Director of the Real Estate Development minor.
+Interested students must complete an application and meet with the a Real Estate Development minor advisor.
 See: http://www.arch.umd.edu/arch/minors-arch for the online application and a scheduling app to make an appointment.